 Mentorship program for emerging visual artists

-In partnership with Townsville City Galleries, Umbrella is currently delivering the second iteration of the Transitions program in 2022.
-Five successful artist mentees have each self-defined their outcomes and worked through important steps to achieve their goals with help from their established North Queensland artist mentors.
-The mentees are working towards building upon their studio practices, portfolios and artist CVs, and developing exhibition application skills.
-Monthly group critique sessions are enabling the artists to develop their network and grow from peer- and mentor-assessments.
+In partnership with Townsville City Galleries, Umbrella delivered the second iteration of the Transitions program in 2022.
+Five successful artist mentees each self-defined their outcomes and worked through important steps to achieve their goals with help from their established North Queensland artist mentors.
+The mentees built upon their studio practices, portfolios and artist CVs, and developed exhibition application skills.
+Monthly group critique sessions enabled the artists to develop their network and grow from peer- and mentor-assessments.
 Read about the broader Transitions project here.

 Mentees and mentors